 With the competition for talent heating up, organizations who look for new ways to engage employees should take a closer look at the role self-assessments can play in empowering and inspiring employees within their organization.

-In Deloitte’s recent Global Human Capital Trends 2015 report, workplace culture and engagement were identified as the most important talent issue by more than 3,300 business and HR leaders across 106 countries.
-At a time when the mobility of talent continues to rise and career opportunities can be found a screen tap away, engaging and retaining high-potential requires a creative approach to talent management.
+Workplace engagement and culture is an area that holds massive importance for HR professionals today.
+And at a time when the mobility of talent continues to rise and career opportunities can be found a screen tap away, engaging and retaining high-potential requires a creative approach to talent management.

 But not all self-assessments are capable of engaging the workforce.
 If they don’t provide a clear path to development and success within the organization, their value as a practical and inspirational tool is limited.

 At HRSG, we use a competency-based approach to talent management.
 Using competencies to identify the key cultural elements that drive organizational success, we can help HR professionals translate that vision into employees’ day-to-day activities and help them understand how their skill-sets fit within the bigger picture.
 This ability to map individual competencies to a broader organizational goal is critical, given that employees—particularly Millennials—are increasingly driven by a desire to be part of something bigger than themselves.

 A competency-based self-assessment is an employee-driven activity that allows individuals reflect on how their competencies–knowledge, skills and abilities–match up with the requirements of a specific job or a core set of organizational competencies.
 Self-assessments can be used effectively to engage and empower those employees who want to understand their unique skill profile better and undertake development opportunities that help them excel in their current job or reach the next stage in their career.
 For organizations that have developed core competencies (key competitive strengths shared by the organization and each of its employees), self-assessments can also help employees understand their value to the organization, see their role in the bigger picture, and feel connected to its success.